Zavitar97/BlockChainR/README.md

-This project demonstrates a basic Hardhat use case.
-It comes with a sample contract, a test for that contract, and a script that deploys that contract.
+This Project Demonstrates a Basic Hardhat Use Case.
+This Comes With a Sample Contract, a Test For That Contract, and a Script That Deploys That Contract.

-Try running some of the following tasks:
+Try Running Some Of The Following Tasks:

 ```shell
 npx hardhat help